Prag8855/aab/content/guides/permanent-residence.md

 To become a permanent resident, you must also...

 - [ ] **Live with your spouse for 3 to 5 years**
-    3 years if you work at least 20 hours per week, or 5 years otherwise.[^28] It should not be a temporary job, and you should not be in your [probation period](/glossary/Probezeit).[^63] Self-employment is allowed.[^62]
+    3 years if you work at least 20 hours per week, or 5 years otherwise.[^28] Your job should not be temporary, and you should not be in your [probation period](/glossary/Probezeit).[^63] Self-employment is allowed.[^62]

 Your spouse must...

 - [ ] **Have a job**
-    If they are unemployed, or if their contract ends in under 6 months, you probably won't get a PR.
-They might also reject you if your spouse is in their [probation period](/glossary/Probezeit).
+    They must have a stable, long-term income.
+If they are unemployed, if they are in their [probation period](/glossary/Probezeit), or if their work contract ends in the next 6 months, you might not get a [PR](/glossary/Niederlassungserlaubnis).
+If they have a history of stable employment, you might get it anyway.[^36]
 - [ ] **Have a [[Blue Card]] or a [work visa](/glossary/Work%20Visa)**
     It must be a Blue Card, or a §18a, §18b or §18d work visa.
 The type of work visa is [written on your residence permit](/illustrations/freelance-visa-type.png).